northle/docs/src/docs/basics/session.md

 ## Retrieving Data

-For obtaining saved session data you have a `session.data` object:
+For obtaining saved session data you have a `session.data` object available:

 ```ts
 const email = this.session.data.email;